 Leggi questo post in: Italiano

-So my take on the waterproof picnic blanket is also 100% from upcycled materials: the fabric removed from old umbrellas and a sheet or duvet cover!
+My take on the waterproof picnic blanket is, like Betz’s, 100% from upcycled materials: the fabric removed from old umbrellas and a sheet or duvet cover!

 The sheet or duvet cover is on top, so you’ll want to choose one with colors and/or a design that you find aesthetically-pleasing.
 The umbrella fabric gets patched together for a waterproof bottom that will keep everyone’s bums dry when sitting on damp grass or sand!

 I keep this blanket in a fabric bag and keep it in the car trunk so that we can use it any time we decide to hang out at the beach or in the woods!

 - twin-sized duvet cover (or sheet, but a duvet cover gives slightly more padding and protection)

 - fabric from four or five umbrellas (this is also a great way to use up scraps from other umbrella projects)

 I used compact, fold-up umbrellas for the waterproof bottom, but you can also use large umbrellas.
 I save my prettier umbrellas for projects that will be seen.
 As they are used for the bottom of this blanket and are not seen, I used up some of my uglier umbrella fabric.

 You need to know how to turn and topstitch for this tutorial, so if you want to brush up on how to do that, just take a look at my turning and topstitching lesson.

 Also note that normally you should iron the fabric after each seam you sew.
 However I didn’t want to bother because the umbrella fabric doesn’t really lay perfectly flat anyway and the pieces aren’t perfect triangles and squares, so I figured it wasn’t worth it.
 I only ironed at the very end, before topstitching.
 If you do want to iron your pieces, make sure you use a press cloth* to protect the synthetic umbrella fabric.